WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/2-networking-f-ngfw/README.md

 - the landing VPC: the connectivity hub towards other landing networks
 - the dmz VPC: the connectivity hub towards any other dmz network

 The VPCs are connected with two sets of sample NVA machines, grouped in regional (multi-zone) [Managed Instance Groups (MIGs)](https://cloud.google.com/compute/docs/instance-groups).
-The appliances are plain Linux machines, performing simple routing/natting, leveraging some standard Linux features, such as *ip route* or *iptables*.
-The appliances are suited for demo purposes only and they should be replaced with enterprise-grade solutions before moving to production.
+The appliances are currently unlicensed Palo Alto NGFWs.
+In their unlicensed state, they are capable of basic routing and NAT functionality, as well as a subset of the traffic identification and security policies.
+They are not intended to be used in this way long term, but instead as a way to get the network bootstrapped while the security configurations are further developed.
 The traffic destined to the VMs in each MIG is mediated through regional internal load balancers, both in the landing and in the dmz networks.

 By default, the design assumes the following: